marcelocordeiro/react-workshop/WORKSHOP_SCRIPT.md

 ## Conclusion & Next Steps

 Congratulations!
-You've now seen the fundamental building blocks of a modern React application, from core hooks to the specific libraries we use in `TES-UI`.
+You've now seen the fundamental building blocks of a modern React application, from core hooks to the specific libraries we use in our projects.

 ### Key Takeaways